sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

     RTS
 ```

-Can start to fill up a little.
+This can start to fill up a little.
 We can activate the controller by loading up the literal value of 1 into the register responsible for controller 1 (`$4016`, which we'll label as `CNTRLRONE` here).
 However, since the CPU's address bus requires a 16-bit address, we have to "fill out" this activation sequence by loading a 0 into the same address:

 ```asm
 ReadControllerInput: